mealaud/mealaud.github.io/content/academics/intro-real-analysis/topology-continuity-i.md

 ---
-title: "Metric Spaces III (Topology)"
+title: "Topology & Continuity I (Open sets)"
 date: 2024-09-13T14:44:27-04:00
-draft: true
+draft: false
 type:
 layout:
-summary: "An introduction to the topology (read: _shape_) of metric spaces."
+summary: "What defines the shape of a metric space?"
 ---

 A quick explanation of topology (per my Professor, Philip Tosteson) is that topology is "geometry made flexible; geometry without rigid notions of distance".